|

 Bruce Wright can usually be seen using his bicycle to take short (and some longer) trips around Fairfax County.
 He travels by bike to most of the many meetings he attends as Chairman of Fairfax Advocates for Better Bicycling (FABB), a sponsored project of the Washington Area Bicyclist Association.
 Since 2005, Bruce and FABB members have worked with Fairfax County and the Virginia Department of Transportation to ensure that bicycling is an integral part of the county's transportation system.
 FABB advocated for funding of the Bicycle Program and Bicycle Coordinator position.
 Bruce spent many long hours working with the county to help create the Bicycle Route Map, currently in the third edition.

+Under Bruce's leadership, FABB also advocated for and helped create the county's first Bicycle Master Plan that was adopted by the Board of Supervisors in 2014.
+Bruce was co-author of the award-winning publication Guide for Reviewing Public Road Design and Bicycling Accommodations for Virginia Bicycling Advocates.
 Bruce was named 2007 Hunter Mill District Lord Fairfax.
 He has served on the Hunter Mill District Land Use Committee, the Reston Planning and Zoning Committee, and the Tysons Land Use Task Force.
 He also served on and was chairman of the Fairfax County's Trails & Sidewalks Committee for several years.
 He is a past board member of the Washington Area Bicyclist Association and is a current board member of Paul's Ride for Life.
 Bruce and his wife Kerie Hitt live in Reston.

 Supervisor Frey has represented Sully District since its creation after the 1990 census.
 Since the beginning of his tenure as supervisor in 1992, Mr. Frey oversaw enormous growth and change in the Centreville/Chantilly area.
 His expertise in land use and development issues helped guide the area through this transition period.
 Notable accomplishments were the creation of the Centreville Historic District, the acquisition of over 2,000 acres of parkland, and the establishment of a day labor center in Centreville.

 Mr. Frey has worked tirelessly for transportation improvements in the district to improve mobility and reduce congestion.
 During his time in office, Route 28 was widened and interchanges were constructed at all at grade intersections within the Route 28 Tax District.
 He has been a big proponent of youth activities and opportunities for young children and has been a leading advocate of youth sports.
 As a former SYA coach, he tirelessly advocated for more youth facilities from basketball courts, to baseball fields to football, soccer and lacrosse fields.
 He worked closely with the two youth groups in the district, Chantilly Youth Association (CYA) and the Southwestern Youth Association (SYA).
+Mr. Frey has lived in Fairfax County for the last 29 years and has been a homeowner in the London Commons Community of Centreville for the last 23 years.
+A 1983 George Mason University graduate with a Bachelors Degree in Government and Politics, Frey was selected as one of the Outstanding Young Men in America that same year.
+He is also a graduate of Leadership Fairfax, the premier leadership development program in Northern Virginia.

 Supervisor Gerry Hyland sets an exemplary pillar of representation which has energized and rallied the citizens of his district to actively engage and work to better the community and has empowered citizens to have an active voice in government.
 He has served his constituents loyally and always ensured that the interests of the citizens was first and foremost.
 He has been a force for renewal within the Mount Vernon District, working tirelessly on such major projects as Ft.
 Belvoir and BRAC, the expansion of Route 1 from Telegraph Road to Woodlawn, the transformation in Lorton with 2,000 acres of land that was transferred to the County, and set the stage for the future revitalization of the Route 1 Corridor in the Mount Vernon District.
 Supervisor HylandÕs achievements are so numerous and all-encompassing that no single list could capture the entirety of his efforts.